spiritinlife/spiritinlife.github.io/_posts/2014-08-02-Implementing-hanging-rack-clothes-js-canvas.markdown

 Next we define our tshirt.
 It has its own world coords,width and height.
-It also defines a hanger object (which is used to have a better visual effect).
+It also has a hanger icon  (which is used to have a better visual effect).
-And a function which is called draw which gets the canvas context and draws the hanger and the tshirt in the viewports coords.
+And a function which is called 'draw' , which gets the canvas context and draws the hanger and the tshirt in the viewports coords.
-Notice that i say viewports coords.That is because as we said tshirts have world coords but when we want to draw them(which means that they fall in the viewports coordinates) we need to think where they belong and since we only move camera on the x-axis we only need to do this on the x-axis.
+Notice that i say viewports coords.That is because as we said tshirts have world coords but when we want to draw them(which means that they fall in the viewport's space) we need to think where they belong and since we only move camera on the x-axis we only need to do this on the x-axis.
-So what we say is , that the tshirts starting drawing x-position is the position that it has in the world - its width/2(because we want half of the tshirt left of x-position and half of it to the right) - camera.xView.
+So what we say is , that the tshirt's initial drawing x-position is the position that it has in the world minus its width/2(because we want half of the tshirt left of x-position and half of it to the right) minus camera.xView.
 This is  (this.xWorldPos-this.hangerWidth/2) - camera.xView.
-We need this because lets say a shirt has x-cord of 200 in the world and the camera has x-cord of 20 in the world.Then if we did not do this the shirt would be drawn on the
+We need this because lets say a shirt has x-cord of 200 in the world and the camera has x-cord of 20 in the world and the camera's width is 400(Which means shirt is in vieport's space),then if we did not do this the shirt would be drawn on the
-200 x-cord of the viewports coordinates but we want it to be drawn on the 200-20=180 x-cord.I dont know id that makes sense :/
+200 x-cord of the viewports coordinates but we want it to be drawn on the 200-20=180 x-cord.I dont know if that makes sense :/

 {% highlight javascript %}